 - My Account

-*Sarah Keyes was born on this date 1929.
-She is a retired Black nurses aid and WAC Army officer.
+*Sarah Keyes was born on this date in 1929.
+She is a retired Black nurse's aide and WAC Army officer.

 From in Washington, N.C., Sarah Louise Keyes was the daughter of David Artist Keyes and Curley Vivian Wooten.
 One of seven children, she graduated locally from Mother of Mercy School in 1948.
-After graduation, Keyes worked in New Jersey and New York at a nursing home and at a jewelry store.
-In 1951, she entered the WAC, both the Army and the WAC were officially integrated organizations.
+After graduation, Keyes worked in New Jersey and New York at a nursing home and a jewelry store.
+In 1951, she entered the WAC, and the Army and the WAC had officially integrated organizations.
 After completing her training at Ft.
-Lee, Virginia and Ft.
-McClellan, Alabama she was stationed in Texas and New Jersey.
+Lee, Virginia, and Ft.
+McClellan, Alabama, she was stationed in Texas and New Jersey.

-Through the advice of her father she filed as a plaintiff in the landmark Sarah Keys v.
-Carolina Coach Company civil rights case.
-This involved the Interstate Commerce Commission, in response to a bus segregation complaint filed in 1953 by private Keys of the Women's Army Corps (WAC).
-This broke the Interstate Commerce Act as banning the segregation of Black passengers in buses traveling across state lines.
+She filed as a plaintiff in the landmark Sarah Keys v.
+Carolina Coach Company civil rights case through her father's advice.
+This involved the Interstate Commerce Commission in response to a bus segregation complaint filed in 1953 by private Keys of the Women's Army Corps (WAC).
+This broke the Interstate Commerce Act by banning the segregation of Black passengers in buses traveling across state lines.
 Keyes was discharged from the Army.
-The case along with its companion train desegregation case, NAACP v.
+The case and its companion train desegregation case, NAACP v.
 St. Louis-San Francisco Railway Company, represented a milestone in the legal battle for civil rights.
 Sarah Keyes currently lives in Brooklyn, N.Y.